 It is each applicant's prerogative to decide what career path they want to follow.
-If you decide after submitting an application in November and at any time up to the commencement of the matching process in May/early June 2018 that it is not your intention to take up an intern post, please notify HBS Recruit as early as possible by e-mailing applyintern@hse.ie This will allow the matching process to be conducted in a manner which is as fair as possible to applicants who intend to take up posts.
-If you change your mind after accepting an allocation in May/early June 2018, you must notify HBS Recruit immediately by e-mailing applyintern@hse.ie so that the vacancy may be filled as early as possible by an applicant on the reserve list and to avoid disruption to patient services.
+If you decide after submitting an application in October and at any time up to the commencement of the matching process in May/early June 2023 that it is not your intention to take up an intern post, please notify NRS as early as possible by e-mailing applyintern@hse.ie.
+This will allow the matching process to be conducted in a manner which is as fair as possible to applicants who intend to take up posts.
+If you change your mind after accepting an Intern post, you must notify NRS immediately by e-mailing applyintern@hse.ie so that the vacancy may be filled as early as possible by an applicant on the reserve list and to avoid disruption to patient services.
+If you withdraw your application form from either stage 1 or stage 2, please note your application form does not carry over to the next year's campaign.
+You must complete a new application form for the new intern year intake.